cedricziel/instana-opentracing-bundle/README.md

 One should be able to extend the tracing by simply injecting the `opentracing.tracer.default` service into any of your services, create a new span and it's done.

-**Note, this project is not affiliated with, nor endorsed by instana**

 ![Overview](Resources/docs/overview.png)